Complete VVS Diamond Clarity Buying Guide

-When reviewing VVS Diamonds, or any diamond for that matter, it is crucial to review each one thoroughly with high magnification, like that offered by James Allen.
-Their technology provides the best tool for evaluating Clarity, because of their ultra-high quality diamond photography.
-More importantly, though, is having an expert review the diamond and make a recommendation to you, so you don’t spend on a characteristic that will go entirely unnoticed to the naked eye.
+When reviewing VVS diamonds, or any diamond for that matter, it is crucial to review each one thoroughly with high magnification, like that offered by James Allen.
+Their technology provides the best tool for evaluating clarity, because of their ultra-high-quality diamond photography.
+More importantly, though, is having an expert review the diamond and make a recommendation to you, so you don’t spend on a characteristic that will go entirely unnoticed by the naked eye.

-VS, or Very Slightly Included Diamonds, of both the first and second degree (VS1 and VS2), contain a small number of inclusions when the diamond is being viewed under 10x magnification.
-Imperfections are more easily visible than those in VVS Diamonds, but are still difficult to identify and locate under magnification.
+VS diamonds (both VS1 and VS2) contain a small number of inclusions when the diamond is viewed under 10x magnification.
+Imperfections are more easily visible than those in VVS diamonds, but are still usually difficult to identify under magnification.

-In addition to size, VS Diamonds tend to have a higher number of inclusions, although not always.
-Because a Clarity grade considers the size, location, color and number of inclusions, a VS Diamond doesn’t necessarily mean it has more imperfections than a VVS.
+VS Diamonds tend to have a higher number of inclusions, although not always.
+Because a clarity grade considers the size, location, color and number of inclusions, a VS diamond doesn’t necessarily mean it has more imperfections than a VVS.
 For example, a diamond’s inclusions may be located more in the center of the crown or are larger in size.

-Overall, in most cases, the naked eye is unable to notice a difference between VS and VVS graded diamonds.
-Inclusions in both types of stones are almost always indistinguishable unless looked at carefully with 10x magnification or more.
+In most cases, the naked eye is unable to notice a difference between VS and VVS graded diamonds.
+Inclusions in both grades are almost always indistinguishable unless looked at carefully with 10x magnification.

-Though it may seem like choosing a VVS (or even a VS Diamond) is the right course of action—in the vein of choosing the “best”—the difference will go unnoticed to the naked eye.
+Though it may seem like choosing a VVS (or even a VS diamond) is the right course of action—in the vein of choosing the “best”—the difference will go unnoticed by the naked eye.
 Because inclusions at these levels are only seen under 10x magnification or more, it’s better to focus your efforts and wallet on identifying an eye-clean diamond.

 If you’re uncertain about identifying an eye-clean diamond, contact us and we’ll be happy to review and evaluate diamonds for you.